 1. We don’t give people a second chance

 You may not give that chance a cheater, but please don’t cut all the people out of your life.
-If it weren’t the second or even third chances that I’ve received from my partner, I wouldn’t be as happy as I’m today.
+If it weren’t for the second or even third chances that I’ve received from my partner, I wouldn’t be as happy as I’m today.

 2. Set ‘walls’